Skip to content

 12. ScaleX: Horizontal scaling ratio, 100 indicates normal ratio.

-• Example: 100, indicates no scaling.
+• Example: 100, indicating no scaling.

 13. ScaleY: Vertical scaling ratio.

-• Example: 100, indicates no scaling.
+• Example: 100, indicating no scaling.

 14. Spacing: Character spacing.

-• Example: 0, indicates no extra spacing.
+• Example: 0, indicating no extra spacing.

 15. Angle: Subtitle rotation angle.

-• Example: 0, indicates no rotation.
+• Example: 0, indicating no rotation.

 • Example: 1 indicates there is an outline but no background box, 3 indicates there is a background box.